Mold in Carpet from Water Damage

 • Remove any furniture or appliances located in front of where you will be cleaning until all excess moisture is gone.

-• Wait for at least 48 hours after the water has been completely removed before installing a new floor covering so your carpets have time to dry out thoroughly.
+• If replacing carpet, wait for at least 48 hours after the water has been completely removed before installing a new floor covering so your carpets have time to dry out thoroughly.

 • Wear gloves, goggles, and a breathing mask when using chemicals.